Why on earth would anyone willingly choose to fast from dawn to sunset for a whole month?

 O you who believe!
 Fasting is prescribed to you as it was prescribed to those before you, that ye may learn taqwa (piety/self-restraint).
 (2:183)

 It is very important for people who are not Muslim to remember another essential thing about fasting in Ramadan: it is not a punishment.
 In fact, the contrary is true.

 In Muslim households, especially in Muslim majority countries, the children will be looking forward to the coming of Ramadan because it is a time when they will get to see their cousins and their friends more often at family meals.
 They will also decorate their houses and enjoy special Ramadan foods and drinks.

 The food and drink might be tasty, but they don’t realize that it is consumed in Ramadan because of the high protein value or because it helps maintain body sugar levels.

 For other family members, the time leading up to Ramadan is a time to sweep out the house and get it clean and tidy.
 This is actually an image of what Ramadan is all about.
 It is a time to sweep out our spiritual house of all the dust and the cobwebs that have accumulated over the past year, welcoming Allah once more into our hearts with renewed vigor.

 The Month of Prayer

-Muslims will devote extra time to prayer, either in community in the mosque or by spending more time on their own in prayer, maybe late at night.
+Muslims will devote extra time to prayer by spending more time on their own in prayer, maybe late at night.